 The Plan's investment policy requires that the securities of any one company or government agency should not exceed 5% of the total fund.
-At December 31, 2020 and 2019, the Plan's investments were within that range.
+At December 31, 2021 and 2020, the Plan's investments were within that range.

 The Plan's investment policy and State statutes provide that no more than 70% of the total investments may be in equity holdings and no more than 5% in real estate.
-As of December 31, 2020 and 2019, the Plan's equity holdings accounted for 70% and 71%, respectively, of the total investment portfolio; the Plan's holdings in real estate were 5% at December 31, 2020 and 2019.
+As of December 31, 2021 and 2020, the Plan's equity holdings accounted for 70% of the total investment portfolio; the Plan's holdings in real estate were 5% at December 31, 2021 and 2020.